Boarding school: Russia and former Soviet Union

 Other schools were associated with orphanages after which all children enrolled in Internat-school automatically.
 Also, separate boarding schools were established for children with special needs (schools for the blind, deaf, and others).
 General schools offered "extended stay" programs (Russian: Группа продленного дня) featuring cheap meals for children and preventing them from coming home too early before parents were back from work (education in the Soviet Union was free).
 In post-Soviet countries, the concept of boarding school differs from country to country.

 Switzerland

 The Swiss government developed a strategy of fostering private boarding schools for foreign students as a business integral to the country's economy.
 Their boarding schools offer instruction in several major languages and have a large number of quality facilities organized through the Swiss Federation of Private Schools.
 In 2015, a Swiss boarding school named A+ World Academy was established on the Norwegian Tall Ship Fullriggeren Sørlandet.
 Some of the most expensive boarding schools in the world include the Swiss schools Institut auf dem Rosenberg, Institut Le Rosey, Beau Soleil, Collège du Léman, Collège Champittet and Leysin American School.

+Japan

+In Japan, there are several international boarding schools operated by private institution.
+Notable examples of privately-run institutions include NUCB International College and Hallow International School.
+These boarding schools are affiliated with various educational boards, such as the IB (International Baccalaureate), A-Level, and Article1 of the Japanese School Education Law.
+English is predominantly used as the primary medium of instruction in these institutions.